uspikk/node-steem-upvotebot/README.md

 ## upvotes your followers with your trail accounts

-npm instal steem
+npm install steem

 setup config and altaccounts.

 node main to run,

-testing stages
+proof of concept